Friday June 4, 2021

 So, happy ending, everything is now perfect?

-You know, it really sucks when a custom has a cluster that crashes because of a library you use, and they really don’t care that it’s some “open-source library you didn’t write”, it’s your job to make sure the software works.
+You know, it really sucks when a customer has a cluster that crashes because of a library you use, and they really don’t care that it’s some “open-source library you didn’t write”, it’s your job to make sure the software works.

 RocksDB delighted us with a fair share of bugs , some of them very nasty (like this one) some milder, and some minor annoyances related to a documentation that can sometimes be contradictory.
 As stated above, some of these bugs resulted in very difficult calls with customers.